 NuStar Energy is a publicly traded master limited partnership organized in 1999 under the laws of the State of Delaware.
 We are primarily engaged in the crude oil and refined product transportation, terminalling and storage business and have terminal facilities in 28 U.S. states, the Netherlands Antilles, Canada, Mexico, the Netherlands and the United Kingdom.
-Our operations are managed by NuStar GP, LLC, a wholly owned subsidiary of NuStar GP Holdings, LLC (NuStar GP Holdings), which is a publicly traded Delaware limited liability company that indirectly owns our 2% general partner interest, an approximate 21.4% limited partner interest and 100% of the incentive distribution rights.
+Our operations are managed by NuStar GP, LLC, an indirect wholly owned subsidiary of NuStar GP Holdings, LLC (NuStar GP Holdings), which is a publicly traded Delaware limited liability company that indirectly owns our 2% general partner interest, an approximate 18.74% limited partner interest and 100% of the incentive distribution rights.

-On November 6, 2007, we entered into a definitive agreement to acquire CITGO Asphalt Refining Company's asphalt operations and assets (East Coast Asphalt Operations) for \$450 million, plus an estimated \$100 million for working capital.
-The East Coast Asphalt Operations include a 74,000 barrels-per-day asphalt refinery in Paulsboro, New Jersey, a 30,000 barrels-per-day asphalt refinery in Savannah, Georgia and three asphalt terminals on the East coast with a combined storage capacity of 4.8 million barrels.
-With this acquisition, which is anticipated to close near 2007 year-end, we expect to become the largest asphalt refiner on the U.S. East Coast and to strengthen our position as the second largest independent liquids terminal operator in the world.
+On March 20, 2008, we closed the acquisition of CITGO Asphalt Refining Company's asphalt operations and assets (the East Coast Asphalt Operations) for \$450 million, plus inventory of approximately \$370 million subject to post-closing adjustment.
+The East Coast Asphalt Operations include a 74,000 barrels per day asphalt refinery in Paulsboro, New Jersey, a 30,000 barrels per day asphalt refinery in Savannah, Georgia and three asphalt terminals on the East Coast with a combined storage capacity of 4.8 million barrels.
+With this acquisition, we became one of the largest asphalt refiners and marketers on the U.S. East Coast and strengthened our position as the third largest independent liquids terminal operator in the world.
+See "Recent Developments - Acquisition of the East Coast Asphalt Operations."

-Upon completion of our acquisition of the East Coast Asphalt Operations, our asset portfolio will consist of:
+Our asset portfolio following the acquisition of the East Coast Asphalt Operations consists of:

-- two asphalt refineries with a combined throughput capacity of 104,000 barrels per day, three owned terminals and leases on 20 third-party terminals: - 54 refined product terminals in the United States and international terminal operations on the island of St. Eustatius in the Caribbean, Point Tupper in Nova Scotia, Canada, the United Kingdom, the Netherlands and Nuevo Laredo in Mexico; - common carrier refined product pipelines that cover approximately 6,259 miles in Texas, Oklahoma, Colorado, New Mexico, Kansas, Nebraska, Iowa, South Dakota, North Dakota and Minnesota and a 2,000 mile anhydrous ammonia pipeline located in Louisiana, Arkansas, Missouri, Illinois, Indiana, Iowa and Nebraska;
+- two asphalt refineries with a combined throughput capacity of 104,000 barrels per day, three owned terminals with a combined capacity of 4.8 million barrels and terminal storage agreements for 15 terminals owned by third parties at which we market asphalt; - 51 refined product terminals and one crude oil terminal in the United States and ten international terminals on the island of St. Eustatius in the Caribbean, Point Tupper in Nova Scotia, Canada, the United Kingdom, the Netherlands and Nuevo Laredo, Mexico;

-- crude oil pipelines that cover 797 miles and transport crude oil and other feedstocks, such as gas oil, from various points in Texas, Oklahoma, Kansas and Colorado to Valero Energy Corporation's McKee, Three Rivers and Ardmore refineries, as well as associated crude oil storage facilities located along the crude oil pipelines.
-We also own an interest in 57 miles of crude oil pipelines in Illinois, which serve ConocoPhillips' Wood River refinery; and - 60 crude oil and intermediate feedstock storage tanks that store and deliver crude oil and intermediate feedstock to Valero Energy's refineries in Benicia, California, Corpus Christi, Texas, Texas City, Texas, and Three Rivers, Texas.
+- common carrier refined product pipelines that cover approximately 6,251 miles in Texas, Oklahoma, Colorado, New Mexico, Kansas, Nebraska, Iowa, South Dakota, North Dakota and Minnesota and a 2,000 mile anhydrous ammonia pipeline located in Louisiana, Arkansas, Missouri, Illinois, Indiana, Iowa and Nebraska; - crude oil pipelines that cover 755 miles and transport crude oil and other feedstocks, such as gas oil, from various points in Texas, Oklahoma, Kansas and Colorado to Valero Energy Corporation's McKee, Three Rivers and Ardmore refineries, as well as associated crude oil storage facilities located along the crude oil pipelines.
+We also own an interest in 57 miles of crude oil pipelines in Illinois, which serve ConocoPhillips' Wood River refinery; and - 60 crude oil and intermediate feedstock storage tanks that store and deliver crude oil and intermediate feedstock to Valero Energy Corporation's refineries in Benicia, California, Corpus Christi, Texas, Texas City, Texas, and Three Rivers, Texas.